alberto-lazari/masters-thesis/chapters/implementation.typ

   - `LockedOperation`:
     abstracts `FileLocker`'s mechanisms into a higher-level framework, defining a lifecycle for file interactions.

++ File parsing:
+  the `PermissionFileParser` class realizes the serialization and parsing of permission data between the state model and the persistence file.

 The `PermissionCache` class is the primary interface for interactions with the state persistence, sitting between the state model and persistence components.